On June 12, 2021, a Robinson R44 helicopter lost all power and crashed in Canterbury, New Zealand, leaving four people with serious injuries.

 The NZ Herald published a story on July 3rd stating that the Canterbury wedding party R44 crash has raised concerns in New Zealand about Robinson's safety record.
-The paper reached out to Baum Hedlund aviation attorney and senior partner, Ronald Goldman, who has handled two dozen Robinson helicopter crash cases in the US, Colombia, Brazil and Australia.
+The paper reached out to Baum Hedlund aviation attorney and senior partner, Ronald Goldman, who has handled nearly two dozen Robinson helicopter crash cases in the US, Colombia, Brazil and Australia.

 He said, "In our view, there is just an inordinate number of accidents involving Robinson helicopters.
 To us, it's a major concern that this helicopter poses a danger to the public that flies in them, particularly unwitting passengers – take this [Terrace Downs couple], they had no reason to know that this is a [type of] helicopter with a chequered history of safety.
 They are trusting souls and they get on board because they're going to have a good time and they wind up with catastrophic injuries.
 In my view, it's a dangerous machine.
 They've had a larger number of accidents than anybody else.
 And we need to understand why this is happening."